 There’s also WWDC, Apple’s Worldwide Developer Conference, a multi-day event in the middle of the year focused on sessions for developers, helping them make the most out of the latest Apple tools and products.
 It kicks off with a big keynote that serves to announce new products (typically the latest versions of iOS and macOS, as well as a few hardware products).

-Apple usually announces the exact dates of its special events only a couple weeks in advance, but it tends to hold events at similar times from one year to the next.
-Here’s a list of the events we expect Apple to hold in 2020, and what we expect it to announce there.
+Here’s a list of the events we expect Apple to hold in the remainder of 2021, and what we expect the company to announce at each one.
 We’ll update this list throughout the year as we get a clearer picture of when Apple will take the stage and what it will announce.